apache/pekko-http/docs/src/main/paradox/server-side/low-level-api.md

 :   @@snip [HttpServerExampleDocTest.java](/docs/src/test/java/docs/http/javadsl/server/HttpServerExampleDocTest.java) { #full-server-example }

-In this example, a request is handled by transforming the request stream with a function @scala[`HttpRequest => HttpResponse`]@java[`Function<HttpRequest, HttpResponse>`] using `handleWithSyncHandler` (or equivalently, Akka Stream's `map` operator).
-Depending on the use case many other ways of providing a request handler are conceivable using Akka Stream's combinators.
+In this example, a request is handled by transforming the request stream with a function @scala[`HttpRequest => HttpResponse`]@java[`Function<HttpRequest, HttpResponse>`] using `handleWithSyncHandler` (or equivalently, Apache Pekko Stream's `map` operator).
+Depending on the use case many other ways of providing a request handler are conceivable using Apache Pekko Stream's combinators.
 If the application provides a @apidoc[Flow] it is also the responsibility of the application to generate exactly one response for every request and that the ordering of responses matches the ordering of the associated requests (which is relevant if HTTP pipelining is enabled where processing of multiple incoming requests may overlap).
 When relying on